 meet your specialist trainer Alex Fraser

-If you are experiencing behaviour problems with your dog or you're simply looking for dog or puppy training or behaviour therapy in Bury and surrounding areas, then I'm here to help you.
+Hello, I'm Alex Fraser, your local behaviour therapist for dog training Bury.
+If you are experiencing behaviour problems with your dog or you're simply looking for dog or puppy training or behaviour therapy, then I'm here to help you.
 I can show you how to resolve the behaviour problems your dog may have, so that you can fully enjoy the rewards of that very special human / canine bond.
 I deal with all kind of dog behaviour problems, from pulling, jumping, toileting and mounting, to aggression, separation anxiety, sibling rivalry and much, much more.
 I am also there for you if you simply want to get your new puppy off to the right start and avoid unwanted behaviours ever becoming an issue.
 My non physical and gentle training methods use the same methods that dogs use to communicate, body language and voice tone.
 I teach you how to communicate with your dog in a way that he will understand.

 A little about Alex...